industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 are also executed in continuous integration, and any issues must be addressed before a pull request can be merged.

+#### Which hooks are available and where?

+The configuration of the hooks is set in the file `.pre-commit-config.yaml`, which lists all the installed hooks.
+This is the source of the most up-to-date information on the hooks.

+As of February 5th, the pre-commit hooks will check modified `.py` files using ruff. `.yaml`, and `.toml` (and their derivatives) are also checked for their syntax.
+We also run `nbstripout` on notebooks stripping them of their outputs.

 ### Typechecking

 While Python is not a typed language, it still offers the options